-Foreign investment is one of the biggest driving forces in shaping up Myanmar’s economy.
-In order to attract more investment, the government has taken specific sets of measures to improve the investment environment by updating its legal structure and investment law, as well as modernizing its infrastructure.
+Foreign investment is one of the biggest forces in shaping Myanmar’s economy.
+As such, the government is taking measures to improve the investment environment and draw more capital.
+They’ve mostly done this by updating Myanmar’s legal structure and modernizing its infrastructure.

-In particular, with regards to investment, the country has combined two of its investment laws – the Foreign Investment Law and Myanmar Citizens Investment Law.
+In particular, with regards to investment, the country has combined two of its investment laws.
+These are the Foreign Investment Law and Myanmar Citizens Investment Law.

-Investment into the country has been steadily increasing with the majority of the FDI flowing into Myanmar focusing on its natural resources, particularly the hydropower, natural gas, and mining sectors.
-With actual investment surpassing expectations of the government, it is now concerned that the current incentives being offered has been “excessive”.
+Investment into the country has steadily increased.
+The majority of FDI flowing into Myanmar focuses on its natural resources, particularly the hydropower, natural gas, and mining sectors.

 Myanmar-EU Investment Protection Agreement

-Further analysis into which of the EU countries are the biggest investors into Myanmar reveals that it is the UK leading the race with a large gap from its next competitors, the Netherlands and France.
+Further analysis shows the biggest European investors into Myanmar.
+The UK is leading the race with a large gap between its next competitors, the Netherlands and France.

 Stock Exchange to Help Foreigners Investing in Myanmar